Izabela18/301-Days-Of-Code/log.md

 ### Day 2: [30/11/2018]

 **Today's Progress:**
-->Continued with  Wordpress plugins and built finally simple, but working shortcode plugins and one widget plugin
+->Continued with  Wordpress plugins and built finally simple, but working shortcode plugins and one widget plugin;
+->Continued with #100DaysOfCode with @FreeCodeCamp  and finished Basics HTML part

 **Thoughts:**